igorski/molecular-music-generator/README.md

 "Eb", "F#", etc.

 "trackPerPattern" can be either 'true' or 'false'.
 When true, the resulting .MIDI file will have a unique MIDI track for each new pattern, when false, all the patterns are part of the same MIDI track.
+If amountOfPatterns is high enough for the algorithm to go back down the scale, it is best to have this set to true to avoid conflicts in MIDI notes.

 "outputFile" describes the name of the generated MIDI file.